brockinit/dfs-scrape-tools/docs/daily_fantasy.md

 '''

-Downloads all Fanduel data from the 2012 and 2014 season, weeks 1, 2, and 3
+Scrapes **all Fanduel data** from the 2012 and 2014 season, weeks 1, 2, and 3

 '''